Insights > Article > Posted: 2025-Mar-20, Updated: 2025-Oct-07

 Cons:

-• More expensive than manual door sweeps
+• Costs more than manual sweeps

-• May require occasional maintenance or adjustment to ensure proper functionality
+• May need occasional maintenance or adjustments

 4. Slide-on door sweeps